Commonly, medical professionals tend to be insufficiently skilled for Celexa (Citalopram) withdrawal.

 Celexa (citalopram) is also linked with some cases of what is called serotonin syndrome.
 Serotonin syndrome is a complex set of reactions that may include seizures, motor control dysfunction, respiratory impairment, potentially fatal rise in body temperature, tremors, blood pressure fluctuations, etc., and must be treated immediately due to the life-threatening implications of this drug-induced condition.
 See further below for a more comprehensive list of serotonin syndrome signs to watch for.

 Side effects of Celexa also link to the risk of upper gastrointestinal bleeding or abnormal bleeding in other areas of the body.
-These Celexa side effects are thought to be related to the adverse effects that Celexa can have on coagulation of the blood.
+These Celexa side effects are thought to be related to the adverse effects that Celexa can have on the coagulation of the blood.

 Mania is another Celexa side effect of concern.
 In Celexa drug trials, mania occurred in .2% of 1073 patients taking Celexa and in 0% of those in the placebo group for the trial.

-Over a very short period of time, Celexa addiction or dependence can begin to impair a person’s health, and reduce the quality of life to a marked degree.
+Over a very short period of time, Celexa addiction or dependence can begin to impair a person’s health and reduce the quality of life to a marked degree.

 More Information on Serotonin Syndrome – Signs to Watch For:

-One very troubling side effect of taking Celexa as with any serotonin-targeted medication is the risk of a build-up of too much serotonin.
-This excessive build-up of serotonin can result in “serotonin syndrome”.
+One very troubling side effect of taking Celexa, as with any serotonin-targeted medication, is the risk of a build-up of too much serotonin.
+This excessive build-up of serotonin can result in “serotonin syndrome.”
 This is a potentially life-threatening condition that requires immediate medical intervention.
 The remedy for this syndrome is, in part, to discontinue the medication but this must be done under strict monitoring and only in a medical facility that can provide immediate emergency treatment including the use of serotonin blockers, intravenous hydration, safe sedation, blood pressure stabilization, and other forms of life support that may be needed.

 PLEASE NOTE: Serotonin syndrome is the only condition where the immediate cessation of Celexa is indicated and must be supported only in a medical setting.
 Gradual cessation is indicated in virtually every other scenario for safe Celexa withdrawal.

-Here are the signs of serotonin syndrome to watch for that may indicate immediate medical intervention is necessary:
+Signs of serotonin syndrome to watch for that may indicate immediate medical intervention is necessary:

-Medical advice will be to immediately stop taking Celexa and along with proper medical intervention, monitoring and support in place, many of these reactions will usually begin to gradually abate over a number of days.
+Medical advice will be to immediately stop taking Celexa and along with proper medical intervention, monitoring, and support in place, many of these reactions will usually begin to gradually abate over a number of days.
 However, some of these symptoms may persist for quite some time, even after stopping Celexa.
 In these cases, a lengthier period of medical treatment and sometimes hospitalization may be indicated.

 A person may feel that Celexa addiction or dependence has begun to set in and that it would be best to stop taking Celexa before the situation worsens.
 It could be that the severity of Celexa side effects has become more problematic than was anticipated or desired.
 There can be many reasons to consider Celexa withdrawal treatment.
 Once the decision of stopping Celexa has been initiated, a person is likely to experience a new set of symptoms which are collectively referred to as Celexa withdrawal symptoms.
 A list of the most common withdrawal symptoms is given below under the heading “Celexa Withdrawal Symptoms”.